panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 ## 2. Using *typeof*

-Having the possible states of variables defined, let's consider a few techniques that tells whether a variable is defined or not.
+Having the possible states of variables defined, let's consider a few techniques that tell whether a variable is defined or not.

 As a reminder, the `typeof` operator determines the type of the value that the variable contains. `typeof myVar` can evaluate to one of the values: `'boolean'`, `'number'`, `'string'`, `'object'`, `'symbol'`, and `'undefined'`.